VFW Renovation Campaign

-The Locust Grove Arts Alliance is in its 4th year of operation, and in that time, we have provided this community with a wealth of arts opportunities for people of all ages.
-We have hosted countless events, contests, and exhibits and sponsored teachers, students, and artists in their work and education and received several grants to help us fund our projects.
+The Locust Grove Arts Alliance is in its 5th year of operation, and in that time, we have provided this community with a wealth of arts opportunities for people of all ages.
+We have hosted countless events, contests, town beautification projects and exhibits and sponsored teachers, students, and artists in their work and education and received several grants to help us fund our projects.
+In 2019, we received the only Big Read grant in the state, and we also won the opportunity to be one of 5 towns in the state to host the Smithsonian Institution’s Water/Ways traveling exhibit.
 We provide the only source of printed town news with our monthly newsletter.
 We have been the proud recipient of a donated building for our office.

-In 2018, we are partnering with the local VFW post to remodel the historic VFW building and make it available for LGAA, VFW and community events.
+We are now partnering with the local VFW Post 3573 to renovate the historic VFW building and make it a community arts and wellness center for our town.

 For the LGAA, this larger space will make it possible for us to provide the following: